AndypSheridan/barbelles/TESTING.md

 ![Tutorial console errors](docs/validation/tutorial-youtube-errors.png)

 It is difficult to replicate, as sometimes they do not appear but are a result of a conflict with google ads and beyond my control.

-* During testing, I identified two occasions when the 'Share tutorial' link no longer appeared in the navbar dropdown menu when logged in as admin.
-The resolution to this issue was to reset the 'is_staff' status to true in the API.
-It was not entirely clear why this happened as I could not replicate it on demand.

 <hr>